izzyali/ozccn/README.md

-okay my first project i don't know what the fukk i am doing lets see i endup with
+my first project just trying to creat a community complain where ppl can complain about things like a protest which the criminals in suits maybe the solve the problem

-some thing cool or something useless cool shiit probably goona call it give a fuk created by a fukkhead oh yeah!!
+created by izzy ali